aekinkjet30/octopodami-optimized-wordpress/setup.md

 ## Visit Your WordPress Site

 That’s all you have to do.
 You will now be able to preview your new WordPress web site at the IP Address of the server.
-The admin area can be accessed at 128.57.48.454/wp-admin/ **note: this is not a real IP Address -- yours will be unique.**
+The admin area can be accessed at **128.57.48.454/wp-admin/**

+**Please Note**: the IP Address above is not a real one -- yours will be unique. ;)

 Use the credentials you provided earlier to access the WordPress admin console.
 You can now install plugins, themes and configure your site.